 Spheron bills per second.
 That means you can scale Tier 1 GPUs up during peak hours and terminate them during off-peak without paying for idle capacity.
 A workload that runs for 4 hours at peak instead of 24 hours idle costs 83% less.

 For MIG (Multi-Instance GPU) as an alternative to separate GPU instances for Tier 1 - partitioning a single A100 to run multiple smaller models - see the MIG and GPU time-slicing guide.
+A practical example of this pattern is pairing Ministral 3 3B at the edge with Ministral 3 14B Reasoning on Spheron cloud for complex query escalation.

 Cost Savings Analysis: Router vs Single Large Model